Gospel: Luke 1:26-38

 Luke has a different world view than his contemporaries.
 While the evangelist was very well educated (reflected in his well-written, upper class Greek), his concern lay with the rejected.
 Luke saw society's helpless (the homeless, the outcast, and the reformed sinners) as the truly honorable people in the sight of God.
 In this sense, Luke painted the helpless as God's children; these icons shattered any standards of "proper" society.
 The poor, the outcast, and the sinner should be placed on the pedestal, for they were God's own.

 Luke contrasted two characters in chapter one to make his point.
 In Luke 1:5-25, the angel Gabriel proclaimed the Good News to Zechariah, father of the Baptist.
-Here was a temple priest encountering God in the very place Jews believed God dwelt, the Temple of Yahweh in the City of David.
+Here was a temple priest encountering God in the very place Jews believed God dwelt, the Temple of YHWH in the City of David.
 (See Isaiah 6 for the classic encounter with God in the Temple).
-As a male who knew the Law throughly, and as a priest in the act of divine worship, Zechariah symbolized Judaism in action.
+As a male who knew the Law thoroughly, and as a priest in the act of divine worship, Zechariah symbolized Judaism in action.
 Yet, when the Good News was proclaimed to him, he failed to believe the power of the Almighty.
 He would be the father of a great prophet, the one who would prepare for the Messiah.
 For his incredulous attitude, Zechariah was struck dumb.
 He would not be the instrument of proclamation.
 God would use another.

 Next, the angel approached a maiden to proclaim the Good News.
 For Luke, the gospel did not start in the place (the Temple in Jerusalem) and to the people (the hierarchy of Judaism represented by the priest) everyone expected.
 No, the gospel began in a place (a backwater town despised by the cosmopolitan inhabitants of Jerusalem) and to a person (a young teenage girl) no one expected.

-Let's consider the place of girls like Mary in social pecking order of first century Palestine.
+Let's consider the place of girls like Mary in the social pecking order of first century Palestine.
 In a gender segregated, male dominated society, young girls like Mary were sheltered from the outside world, in order to protect their virginity and insure the honor of the family.
 (The murder of promiscuous or raped young girls by family members was not uncommon; the reason for such homicides was family honor.)
 It was inconceivable that young girls could lead the people in such a public function as temple worship.

 In addition to family honor, young girls were not educated.
 Literacy lay with the male, since females were considered too inferior and emotional for education.
 (How could Mary know the Scriptures like Zechariah?
 Remember that women had no rights in ancient society; they were treated like property.)
 Girls symbolized by Mary stood at the bottom of proper society.

 When the angel greeted Mary, she reacted in an appropriate social manner.
 Confronted in private, Mary wondered why she was greeted (young girls were considered to be too insignificant to greet).
-She also feared from the implications of the greeting.
+She also feared the implications of the greeting.
 (Were her honor and the honor of her family compromised?)
 [1:29] The news would not get better for her.
 The angel proposed a conception and birth that could endanger her arranged marriage with Joseph and put her life at risk.
 (According to Deuteronomy 22:20-21, a girl who was not a virgin before marriage could be stoned to death.
 No wonder she defended her honor!)
 [1:34]

 To overcome Mary's concern, the angel proclaimed her honor before God.
 She was highly favored by the Almighty.
 [1:28, 30].
 And her son would be highly favored by God, for God would give him a title, and intimate relationship, and royal power over his people that would never end.
 [1:32-33].
 Notice God gave her honor with his presence [1:28b] and with a mission [1:31].
 The Lord would also honor her when he was present to her child and gave him a mission.
 (In ancient society, women could not have honor on their own; they could only stand in the honor of their husbands and sons.
 Hence, there was the important connection between Mary's honor and that of her Son.)